-“Always vote for principle, though you may vote alone, and you may cherish the sweetest reflection that your vote is never lost.”
+“Posterity: You will never know how much it has cost my generation to preserve your freedom.
+I hope you will make good use of it.”
 He was the first President with a middle name.
 He was the first son of a former president to become president.
 He was also the first president elected who did not receive the majority of the popular or electoral votes.
 He is John Quincy Adams, 6th President of the United States of America, serving from March 4, 1825, until March 4, 1829.
-John was born on July 11, 1767, in Braintree, Massachusetts, now called Quincy, while the United States was still consider colonies of England.
+John was born on July 11, 1767, in Braintree, Massachusetts, since renamed Quincy, while the United States was still consider colonies of England.
 At the age of 10, his family moved to Europe for a political position, allowing John to study in Paris and Amsterdam.
 By the age of 14, he served as secretary to the Minister of Russia.
 He returned to America at the age of 17 and studied law at Harvard University.
 He was admitted into the bar in 1791.
 John became the first president that had previously been a lawyer.
 In 1797, John married Louisa Catherine Johnson, who was British, making her the first of two foreign-born First Ladies.

 John was involved with politics from an early age, beginning by accompanying his father on various international, diplomatic assignments growing up.
 He then earned national recognition for his series of articles supporting first president George Washington and his decision to keep the new nation out of European conflicts.
 Soon after, at the age of 26, John was appointed by President Washington to be minister to the Netherlands.
 At the time John did not want the assignment, however he accepted and went on to meet his wife.
 He worked overseas for many years before returning to the United States.